Wishaw: Locale

 Wishaw lies within North Lanarkshire, the fourth largest local authority in Scotland by population.
-The town is located in the relatively level Central Belt area; while there are valleys and high moors, there are no hills or summits over 1,640 feet.
+The town is located in the relatively level Central Belt area; while there are valleys and high moors, there are no hills or summits over 1,640 ft.

-The defined "locality" of Wishaw (Note: Not including outlying localities Cleland, Gowkthrapple, Newmains and Overtown which are each recorded separately.) had a population of 30,290 in 2016, the 26th largest such place in the country.
-Along with its neighbours of Hamilton, Bellshill and Motherwell it had been considered to form part of the Greater Glasgow conurbation, which as of 2019 had a population of around 1,670,000 (around a third of Scotland's total); however, since 2016 Wishaw, Motherwell and Bellshill have been officially considered separate from the Glasgow 'settlement' due to small gaps in the chain of occupied postcodes used to determine a grouping, and instead form their own settlement which itself has the fifth largest population in Scotland at 124,000.
+The defined locality of Wishaw (Note: Not including outlying localities Cleland, Gowkthrapple, Newmains and Overtown, which are each recorded separately.) had a population of 30,290 in 2016, the 26th largest such place in the country.
+Along with its neighbours of Hamilton, Bellshill and Motherwell, it had been considered to form part of the Greater Glasgow conurbation, which had a population of around 1,670,000 (around a third of Scotland's total) in 2019; however, since 2016, Wishaw, Motherwell and Bellshill have been officially considered separate from the Glasgow settlement due to small gaps in the chain of occupied postcodes used to determine a grouping; instead, they form their own settlement which has the fifth largest population in Scotland at 124,000.

 Climate

-Wishaw experiences mild summers and cool winters, with the most rainfall coming between October and March.
-Snow, while not unheard of during winters, is not the norm.
-Most winters in Wishaw see around 10–20 days of snow.
+Wishaw experiences mild summers and cool winters, with the most rainfall coming between October and March; most winters see around 10–20 days of snow.
 The warmest month on average is July, with an average daily temperature of 14.7 °C, while the coldest is January with an average daily temperature of 2.3 °C.

-Wishaw lies on two rivers, the Clyde running near Overton and Netherton and its tributary the South Calder Water, further north near Coltness and Newmains.
+Wishaw lies on two rivers: the Clyde, running near to Overton and Netherton, and its tributary the South Calder Water further north near Coltness and Newmains.